Hello & welcome! I’m Annemarie Vermaak.

 In 2013, after a 15-year career in marketing & communication, I felt the urge to spend more time with my family and decided to pursue my long-awaited artistic dream of becoming an Illustrator so I decided to start my own business from home.

 I am specialized in coloring pages, 3D diorama’s and also love to work on diverse illustrations and (typographical) collages.
 Since I am versatile in many traditional mediums my illustrations range from tiny detailed black & white drawings to larger loose colorful ones made with ecoline or acrylic paint.
-During the summer of 2016 I found a new passion: monkiri (Japanese paper-cutting)!
+During the summer of 2016 I found a new passion: kirigami (Japanese paper-cutting, also called ‘monkiri’).

 I tend to incorporate elements of nature, vintage, everyday objects and typography in my work.
 I’m constantly seeking new sources of inspiration, from magazine articles to animals and patterns.